FAQs

 How many children will live in the community?

-Based on similar communities and associated data, it is estimated that no school age children will reside at Vanderbilt Estates Dix Hills as this will be an age-restricted community.
+The proposed residential community is restricted to residents aged 55 and older and is estimated that no school age children will reside at Vanderbilt Estates Dix Hills.

 How many buildings will be constructed?